-With the Major League Baseball Trade Deadline only days away, teams are jockeying for position, while attempting to add major or minor pieces for the stretch run.
+With the Major League Baseball Trade Deadline only days away, teams are jockeying for position (as we’ll see in the MLB Power Rankings), while attempting to add major or minor pieces for the stretch run.

 Many of the current 2013 powerhouses have added pieces, including the Baltimore Orioles, Los Angeles Dodgers and Texas Rangers.
 Other playoff hopefuls are heavily intertwined in the rumor mill, including the likes of the Boston Red Sox, Detroit Tigers, New York Yankees and St. Louis Cardinals.